-Location: Australian Centre for Contemporary Art (ACCA) forecourt, Sturt Street, Southbank
+Location: Australian Centre for Contemporary Art (ACCA) forecourt, Grant Street, Southbank

-The unveiling of The Vault in 1980 in the City Square by contemporary artist Ron Robertson-Swann gave rise to one of the biggest art controversies.
-His work has often divided critics, but none has been as controversial as Vault.
+The unveiling of 'Vault', in 1980, in the City Square gave rise to one of Melbourne's biggest art controversies.
+The work of contemporary artist Ron Robertson-Swann has often divided critics, but none has been as controversial as his 'Vault'.